dr-matt-smith/php-symfony3-book/00_content/part01/chapter01.md

 Either:

-- install the Symfony command line installed, then create a project like this (to create a new project in a directory named `project01`):
+- install the Symfony command line, then create a project like this (to create a new project in a directory named `project01`):

 ```bash
         $ symfony new project01